When I think of Norway I think of strength and beauty.

 Not only do you get to experience a beautiful walking tour of Norway’s past but the natural beauty of the greenery which surrounds the museum is simply stunning.
 See?

-The most popular attraction (and Michael’s personal favourite) is the Stave church.
+The most popular attraction (and my personal favourite) is the Stave church.
 Originally from Gol (Hallingdal region, Buskerud county) the Stave church was reconstructed and moved to Bygdøy and is now serves as a museum and an important piece of Norway’s preserved history.

 Back in the early 90’s members of the Norwegian black metal scene began a series of arson attacks against Christian churches.
 Within a period of four years there had been almost 50 church burnings.